acavella/cavella.com/index.md

 layout: default
 ---
 <p class="medium">Hey, my name is Tony!
 I'm a Linux nerd, mobile infrastructure engineer, and general tech enthusiast!</p>
-<p>This is my personal blog, somewhere I can write about random topics that I find interesting.
+<p class="smedium">This is my personal blog, somewhere I can write about random topics that I find interesting.
 That being
 said, there is no gaurentee that I will update this blog with any regular routine, mostly when I learn something new that I think might be beneficial to share. </p>